committed to

 village

-(center and right, with Mayor Francis Valla, left, and Pierre Sauvage
+(center and right, with then Mayor Francis Valla, left, and Pierre Sauvage

 inaugurating the gathering they jointly sponsored

-with farmhouse in foreground that was purchased in the hope that it could become
+with farmhouse in foreground that in 2003-2008 could have become

 the